sveawebpay/php-integration/README.md

   (creditTransaction) -- returns Svea\CreditTransaction object, used to credit confirmed card, or direct bank orders (queryTransaction) -- returns Svea\QueryTransaction object, used to get information about a card or direct bank order

-INNER WORKINGS (examples):
-In general, the WebPay API starts out with creating an order object, which is then build up with data using fluid method calls.
-At a certain point, a method is used to select which service the order will go against.
-This method then returns an object of a different class, which handles the request to the service chosen.

-An example of this usage is the API method WebPay::createOrder()->setXX->..->useInvoicePayment(), returning an instance of the CardPayment class.
-See the BuildOrder/CreateOrderBuilder, BuildOrder/RowBuilders/WebPayItem classes, et al.

-It is also possible to create the service objects directly, making sure to set all relevant methods before finishing with a method to perform the request to the service.
-In general, the objects will validate that all required attributes are present, if not, an exception will be thrown stating what is missing for the service in question.

-Examples of these classes are HostedRequest/HandleOrder/AnnulTransaction, HostedRequest/Payment/CardPayment, WebServiceRequest/HandleOrder/CloseOrder, WebService/Payment/InvoicePayment, AdminServiceRequest/CancelOrderRequest, et al.

-NOTES ON THE PACKAGE DESIGN:
-This structure enables the WebPay and WebPayAdmin entrypoint methods to confine themselves to the order domain, and pushes the various service uest details lower into the package stack, away from the immediate viewpoint of the integrator view.
-Thus all payment methods may be accessed in an form way, with the package doing the main work of massaging the order data to fit the various services.

-This also provides future compatibility, as the main WebPay and WebPayAdmin entrypoint methods stay stable whereas the details of how the services are called may change.

-That being said, there is no additional prohibiltions on using the various service call wrapper classes to access the Svea services directly, while still not having to worry about the details on how to i.e. build the various SOAP calls or XML data structures.
-These are the classes within the
-Svea namespace.
-All service classes are documented by generated documentation included in the package.

 WebPay:
   createOrder creates BuildOrder/orderBuilder objects containing order data
     -- useInvoicePayment creates an instance of WebService/Payment/InvoicePayment which does request to Svea Europe Web Service SOAP service